Contact

 Shopify better than Magento

-9. Costs & pricing structure – What does what really cost?
+9. Costs & Pricing Structure – What does each platform truly cost?

-What starts out cheap can become expensive in the long run.
-That's why it's worth taking a look at the total cost of ownership.
+What starts out inexpensive can become costly in the long run.
+That’s why it’s worth taking a closer look at the total cost of ownership.

 Cost factor